menu

 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Grand Lakes neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-In addition, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Grand Lakes neighborhood.
-A whopping 90.9% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 98.9% of the neighborhoods in the U.S. Everything here just feels new.
+In addition, homes built from 2000 through today make up a higher proportion of the Grand Lakes neighborhood's real estate landscape than 98.8% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 90.9% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 People